Subtitle Co

 daily app usage increase after latest update

-Subtitle Pro needed to do a lot: offer deep customization, stay clean and minimal, keep the flow short enough that users wouldn't drop off, and meet Canva's design system requirements.
-Getting all of those things to work together was the real challenge
+Subtitle Co needed to do a lot: offer deep customization, stay clean and minimal, keep the flow short enough that users wouldn't drop off, and meet Canva's design system requirements.
+The core tension was between flexibility and simplicity — showing all options upfront would overwhelm users, while hiding too much would limit their control.

 Solution